The members of the Poetry Society of Colorado are talented and accomplished.

 Ann’s career as an immigration attorney is an accomplished one.
 In the last decade alone, Ann has been designated as a Colorado Super Lawyer, Best Lawyer, repeatedly received an AV Preeminent® 5.0 out of 5 rating from the Martindale- Hubbell® Peer Review Ratings, and received a Lifetime Achievement Award from the Catholic Lawyer’s Guild.
 Ann demonstrates a genuine passion for working in this field and a personal commitment to help clients obtain their goals.

-Laurel Jean Becker has won many national and regional awards for her work, including the national Draft to Dream Competition award for Tales from Weaver Pond, the Storyteller People’s Choice Award, Society of Southwestern Authors award in both poetry and short stories, Poetry Society of Colorado 2006 and 2012 Sweepstakes Award and the National Writers Association award for poetry—4th place nationally.
+Laurel Jean Becker has won many national and regional awards for her work, including the American Fiction Award, the Cipa/Evvy award and the national Draft to Dream Competition award for Tales from Weaver Pond, the Storyteller People’s Choice Award, Society of Southwestern Authors award in both poetry and short stories, Poetry Society of Colorado 2006 and 2012 Sweepstakes Award and the National Writers Association award for poetry—4th place nationally.
 In 2013, CBS News recognized Laurel as one of Denver’s top poets.

 Laurel is the author of In the Heart of a Quiet Garden (Finishing Line Press) and contributing author to: Women’s Voices of the 21st Century (Argian Press, New York); and Poetry on Track (Green Fuse Poetic Arts).
 She has written articles, poetry, essays and short stories for numerous magazines.